Július Tomin (Interlingua)

-Július Tomin (April 12, 1915 – April 7, 2003) was a high school teacher and well-known author from Czechoslovakia.
+Július Tomin (12 April 1915 – 7 April 2003) was a Slovak high school teacher and author.
 He was persecuted during the Soviet occupation for promoting Interlingua as a second language.

 Life

-He was born during the first World War in the village of Nová Baňa, founded by German colonists.
-His high school studies concluded in Slovakia, and he continued at the University of Prague at the age of 18.

-One of Tomin's four sons, also named Július, participated in the struggle against Communism as part of the renowned opposition group Charter 77.
-Tomin died on April 7, 2003, after a period of declining health.
+He was born during World War I in Nová Baňa.
+His high school studies concluded in Slovakia, and he continued at the Charles University in Prague at the age of 18.
+One of Tomin's four sons, also named Julius, participated in the struggle against Communism as part of the renowned opposition group Charter 77.
+Tomin died on 7 April 2003, after a period of declining health.
 He was 87.

 Interlingua

 He became interested in Interlingua soon after the Soviet invasion of Czechoslovakia in August 1968, when Bent Andersen, then administrator of the Union Mundial pro Interlingua, sent him a letter about the language.
 In Krupina, Tomin taught Interlingua for many years to help his students understand the international words in their own language.

 His first article on Interlingua was published in the Slovak magazine Príroda a spoločnosť (Nature and Society) in 1971.
 Soon after its publication, he began to receive anonymous letters.
 One read, "What – who do you serve?!
 Imperialism, the American millionaires; you are a slave paid by our enemies, by warmongers.
 Our language Esperanto is the language of peace, of friendship, language of Lenin, of humanism. – If you don't stop spreading Interlingua, you will see!"

 He continued his work, writing articles for publication and securing a presentation on Bratislavan radio.
 One long article, "The language for science and technology," was translated into Croatian and Hungarian.
 His Interlingua-Slovak dictionary was published in 1979, and his 10-lesson course in 1985.
 This was later translated into Polish.

 At a conference in Prague, Tomin described further persecution in the Soviet-occupied country:

 "The Esperantists – one of them made me aware [of this] – were spying, to see if I was selling publications to accuse me to our political organs.
 Thank God, my hands were clean."